Co-founder of Good News Ministries

 Those whom I’ve been honored to speak with in person know that I often preach and teach about the “silent evangelists” who are all around us.
 Most of the laity (99% of us) are not directly involved in obvious religious activity or ministry.
 You and I are called to be witnesses, yes — evangelists, often “silent”, to the world around us.

 In the early days of Good News Ministries, Terry and I taught as a husband-wife team of Catholic evangelists.
-As the ministry grew and grew larger, I stepped back “behind the scenes” as an everyday evangelist in the world while supporting Terry’s efforts at nurturing the on-line, world-wide Good News Ministries that now serves in excess of 20,000 subscribers each day.
+As the ministry grew and grew larger, I stepped back “behind the scenes” as an everyday evangelist in the world while supporting Terry’s efforts at nurturing the on-line, world-wide Good News Ministries.

 For nearly ten years, we we relied on my income, sacrificing much financially, so that Good News Ministries could be developed to reach the many, many people around the entire world.
 Terry could have taken a secular job to help support our family and put our two children through college, but both of us firmly believed in what God had commissioned us to build.
 For His part, God has NEVER let us go hungry or let our physical or financial needs go unmet.
 Whatever generosity we gave towards God’s work simply cannot outdo God’s generosity toward us!
 Believe it and live it!

-Today, on the threshold of starting the next 20 years of service, we’re at another major point in what God has been leading us to do in building this ministry.
-The huge Good News Ministries website — which is so crucial for worldwide outreach — continues to serve over 90,000 visitors each month while being re-coded (a massive project) to become an even more effective tool for “making disciples of all nations”.
+Today, the huge Good News Ministries website — which is so crucial for worldwide outreach — continues to serve as an effective tool for “making disciples of all nations”.
 Where we are being called to build next is in multi-media ministry so that we can attract to the Faith even more seekers, especially the very video-oriented young adults who are not in church.

 We need YOUR help to continue the good work that God has begun.
 If you have recently donated to help support Good News Ministries, Terry and I thank you and ask God’s greatest blessings upon you.
 If you’ve not realized your importance as a benefactor yet, or if it’s been a while since you contributed to God’s work through Good News Ministries, I most humbly ask you to consider sending a donation at this urgent time so we can finish making our website accessible to more people, spreading and strengthening the Catholic faith through Good News Ministries.